 The teacher turned on the document camera.
 “Here, for example, you see a list of specific nouns related to the circus.
 Whenever your kids write, take a few minutes to create a word bank.
 Before too long, kids will get in the habit of using wow words.”

-Examples & Details
+Examples & Details in Persuasive and Opinion Pieces

 Mr. Brock addressed the next topic.
 “Elaboration builds out argumentative writing.
 In my years of teaching, three specific strategies stand out.
 First, kids can add examples.
 It’s easy – and naturally pulls in transition terms.
 Second, they can add details to existing sentences.
 Last but not least, kids can add lists.
 For example, if they’re talking about the way a child skips, they can say she steps, hops, and slides.”